OpenAMP/openamp-docs/protocol_details/components.rst

 Proxy
 *****

 In addition to providing a software framework/API for LCM and IPC, the OpenAMP Framework supplies a proxy infrastructure that provides a transparent interface to remote contexts from Linux user space applications running on the master processor.
 The proxy application hides all the logistics involved in bringing-up the remote software context and its shutdown sequence.
 In addition, it supports RPMsg-based Remote Procedure Calls (RPCs) from remote context.
 A retargeting API available from the remote context allows C library system calls such as "_open", "_close", "_read", and "_write" to be forwarded to the proxy application on the master for service.

+***********
+Abstraction
+***********

-For more information on this infrastructure and its capabilities, see Figure 5-1 on page 60.
-In addition to the core capabilities, the OpenAMP Framework contains abstraction layers (porting layer) for migration to different software environments and new target processors/platforms.
+In addition to the core capabilities, the OpenAMP Framework contains abstraction layers (porting layer) for migration to different software environments and new target processors/platforms, through its libmetal library.